 If a G-Shock can be elegant, this is the one.
-The subtle tie-in of color from the dial to the inner strap, along with toned down contrast across the watch make for a (relatively) understated affair.
+The subtle tie-in of color from the dial to the inner strap, along with toned-down contrast across the watch makes for a (relatively) understated affair.

-Atomic clock referencing for time-zone alignment and the most accurate timekeeping on Earth, these G-SHOCKS may look more basic but hold some of today’s most advanced watch technology.
+Atomic clock referencing for time-zone alignment and the most accurate timekeeping on Earth, these G-Shocks may look more basic and retro but they hold some of today’s most advanced watch technology.

-These G-Steel watches use steel cases and bezels to offer a more traditional kind of G-Shock, but the functionality and durability is as cutting-edge as ever.
-(Note: Most are ana-digi, but one of these models is all analog.)
+The G-Steel series uses steel cases and bezels (and, often, bracelets) to offer a more traditional-watch kind of G-Shock, but the functionality and durability is as cutting-edge as ever.

 Not to be confused with mechanical watches, analog simply refers to watches with dials and hands rather than numeric displays to provide information.
 All the movements here are quartz-driven, providing the same reliability and durability found in the other models, while the presentation is meant to up the elegance to some.
 G-Shock often likes to give its most premium models all-analog displays, and prices will reflect that.

-Yes, you can spend “Rolex money” on a G-Shock by aiming for the MR-G line.
-The number of incredible finishing processes, especially for the bezels and bracelets, is astounding.
-Casio is giving Grand Seiko a run for their money in terms of Japanese handcraft.
-The atomic-clock aligned movements will provide accuracy that’ll trounce that of Rolex and Grand Seiko.
+Yes, you can spend “Rolex money” on a G-Shock by aiming for the MR-G line, which includes analog models as shown here but also the likes of high-end versions of the famous square design.
+The number of incredible finishing processes, especially for the bezels and bracelets, is astounding, giving Grand Seiko a run for their money in terms of Japanese handcraft.
+These watches are also packed with top-shelf tech.
 Prices start in the couple of thousands and can go up significantly.

 The latest generation of the famous Frogman watch with its lopsided case has an all-analog display, and Casio is really excited about it.
-It includes all the latest tech and durability specs, as well as a unique diving-specific feature which allows you to hide the hour hand under the minute hand when diving to avoid confusion and allow you to only focus on the minutes, which are most important.
+It includes all the latest tech and durability specs, as well as a unique diving-specific feature that allows you to hide the hour hand under the minute hand when diving to avoid confusion and allow you to only focus on the minutes, which are most important when diving.